All Products

 For more information, see Public bandwidth.

-An instance has an auto-assigned public IP address that uses the pay-by-bandwidth metering method.
-After I change the metering method of the auto-assigned public IP address to pay-by-traffic, convert the auto-assigned public IP address into an EIP, and then change the billing method of the EIP to subscription, a price difference occurs.
-Why?
+An instance has a static public IP address (also called auto-assigned public IP address or system-assigned public IP address) that uses the pay-by-bandwidth metering method.
+Why does a price difference occur after I change the metering method of the static public IP address to pay-by-traffic, convert the static public IP address into an EIP, and then change the billing method of the EIP to subscription?

 Can I adjust the maximum bandwidth that I specified?